 Data on volumes of trading of equity instruments for the purpose of the volume cap mechanism;

-Derivatives transactions data, in the scope of the regulation, stored by the trade repositories.
+Derivatives transactions data, in the scope of the regulation, stored by the trade repositories, including statistics on data quality and reconciliation;

+Aggregated positions in derivatives calculated by the trade repositories.

 The new messages will use the ISO 20022 Business Application Header (BAH) without repeating header elements within the message.

 The submitting organisation wants to deploy the future messages in the default ISO 20022 XML syntax only.